 Before arriving at Gysantse Town, which was once the third largest city in Tibet, you will go through three major mountain passes; Khamba-la, Karo-la and Simi-la.

 The first one is Khamba-la.
-At a height of 4750 metres it offers great views of the turquoise Yamdrok-tso lake.
-You will drive all the way down from Khamba-la the shores of Yamdrok Tso lake before driving up again.
+With a height of 4750 metres, it offers great views of the turquoise Yamdrok-tso lake.
+You will drive all the way down from Khamba-la to the shores of Yamdrok Tso lake before driving up again.

-Karo-la is at 5045 metres above sea level and offers stunning ewes of the Mt.
+Karo-la is at 5045 metres above sea level and offers stunning views of the Mt.
 Nojin Kangsang glaciers that are located 7191 metres above sea level.

-Once in Gyangste you will visit the town’s most renowned monastery; the complex of Pelkor Choede Monastery aka the Palcho Monastery.
+Once in Gyanste you will visit the town’s most renowned monastery; the complex of Pelkor Choede Monastery aka the Palcho Monastery.

-Nowadays, however, only the central building of this historical complex stand.
+Nowadays, however, only the central building of this historical complex stands.

-You will then drive through Tibet’s richest agricultural areas, heading 87 km northwest to the second largest city in the Tibetan Autonomous Region; Shigaste.
+You will then drive through Tibet's richest agricultural areas, heading 87 km northwest to the second largest city in the Tibetan Autonomous Region; Shigatse.

 Today’s first stop is the largest religious complex in Tibet and one of the most important Gulukpa monasteries and seat of the Panchen Lama; the Tashilhunpo Monastery.
-The Panchen Lama is one of the most important figures of Gelug Buddhism, its spiritual authority second only to the Dalai Lama.
+The Panchen Lama is one of the most important figures of Gelug Buddhism.

-You will head back to Lhasa in the afternoon, following the Yarlung Tsangpo river (Brahmaputra) that meanders all the way down to Bangladesh, enjoying the sandy landscape.
+You will head back to Lhasa in the afternoon, following the Yarlung Tsangpo river (Brahmaputra) that meanders all the way down to Bangladesh, enjoying views of the sandy landscape.

-You can take the kora route around the monastery which offers impressive views of the valley and takes about one hour.
+You can take the kora route around the monastery which offers impressive views of the valley and takes about one hour to complete.
 Nothing like taking a packed lunch and enjoying the dramatic views offered.
 Alternatively, it is also possible to go on a half day trek to Tubshi, your driver will pick you up at the village.

 Transfer to the airport or train station after breakfast.
 Depending on your departure time you may have fee time to wander around Lhasa (please note that it is not possible to enter any monasteries, temples, etc without a guide, but it is possible to go shopping, to coffee shops, etc unaccompanied).